-From today’s Seattle Times (August 9, 2013, page C1) is a piece by Bob Finnegan titled “2 great talents, only 1 happy ending.”
-(Oddly, on the Times’ own website, the title has been changed to “Recalling Ken Griffey Jr.’s purity, A-Rod’s insincerity.”)
+FROM TODAY’S SEATTLE TIMES (August 9, 2013, page C1) is a piece by Bob Finnegan titled “2 great talents, only 1 happy ending.”
 Finnegan covered the Mariners for the paper from 1982 until 2006.
-Here re recalls his vote for Junior as the AL MVP in 1996, the year that Rodriguez won his first MVP Award.
-I am not going to quote the whole of Mr. Finnegan’s opinion piece, just this part: “I voted for Griffey as American League MVP that year… Continue Reading recalling ken griffey jr’s purity
+Here re recalls his vote for Ken Griffey Jr as the American League MVP in 1996, the year that Alex Rodriguez won instead. *